 Another problem in EVM assembly is that jump and jumpi use absolute addresses which can change easily.
 Solidity inline assembly provides labels to make the use of jumps easier.
+Note that labels are a low-level feature and it is possible to write efficient assembly without labels, just using assembly functions, loops and switch instructions (see below).
 The following code computes an element in the Fibonacci series.